Jan Arnoldus Schouten: Levi-Civita connection

 Levi-Civita's results.
 Schouten's derivation is generalized to many dimensions rather than just two, and Schouten's proofs are completely intrinsic rather than extrinsic, unlike Tullio Levi-Civita's.
 Despite this, since Schouten's article appeared almost a year after Levi-Civita's, the latter got the credit.
 Schouten was unaware of Levi-Civita's work because of poor journal distribution and communication during World War I. Schouten engaged in a losing priority dispute with Levi-Civita.
 Schouten's colleague L. E. J. Brouwer took sides against Schouten.
 Once Schouten became aware of Ricci's and Levi-Civita's work, he embraced their simpler and more widely accepted notation.
-Schouten also developed what is now known as a Kähler manifold two years before Erich Kähler.
+With David van Dantzig, Schouten also developed what is now known as a Kähler manifold two years before Erich Kähler.
 Again he did not receive full recognition for this discovery.

 Works by Schouten

 Schouten's name appears in various mathematical entities and theorems, such as the Schouten tensor, the Schouten bracket and the Weyl–Schouten theorem.

 He wrote Der Ricci-Kalkül in 1922 surveying the field of tensor analysis.

 In 1931 he wrote a treatise on tensors and differential geometry.
 The second volume, on applications to differential geometry, was authored by his student Dirk Jan Struik.

 Schouten collaborated with Élie Cartan on two articles as well as with many other eminent mathematicians such as Kentaro Yano (with whom he co-authored three papers).
 Through his student and co-author Dirk Struik his work influenced many mathematicians in the United States.

 In the 1950s Schouten completely rewrote and updated the German version of Ricci-Kalkül and this was translated into English as Ricci Calculus.
 This covers everything that Schouten considered of value in tensor analysis.
 This included work on Lie groups and other topics and that had been much developed since the first edition.

 Later Schouten wrote Tensor Analysis for Physicists attempting to present the subtleties of various aspects of tensor calculus for mathematically inclined physicists.
 It included Paul Dirac's matrix calculus.
 He still used part of his earlier affinor terminology.

 Schouten, like Weyl and Cartan, was stimulated by Albert Einstein's theory of general relativity.
 He co-authored a paper with Alexander Aleksandrovich Friedmann of Petersburg and another with Václav Hlavatý.
 He interacted with Oswald Veblen of Princeton University, and corresponded with Wolfgang Pauli on spin space.
 (See H. Goenner, Living Review link below.)